joez2450/sep11-freedom-project/tool/learning-log.md

 ``` JS
 loadSprite("smiley", "sprites/smileyOne.jpg")
 ```
 * A new component I learned was `onLoading` and the way to edit loading screens.
-On the Kaboom [playground tutorial](), I went to see the syntax and reviewed each code.
-Then, in my IDE I created a `onLoading` event that included `drawRect`, `drawCircle`, and `drawText` each with their respective attributes.
+On the Kaboom [playground tutorial](https://kaboomjs.com/play?example=loader), I went to see the syntax and reviewed each code.
+Then, in my IDE I created a `onLoading` event that included three other components:`drawRect`, `drawCircle`, and `drawText`.
+I added  respective attributes to each one of them.
     * I made the color of `drawRect` with a yellow RGB to have a colored background screen.
 I utilized `drawCircle` the same way from the website.
 Subsequently, `drawText` was used to display a "loading" text on the screen while the game assets were loading.
 I also used the same `repeat(wave(1, 4, time() * 12))` code, which was a mathematical operation.
 The code looked like this:

     ``` JS